OliverSiwers/Python-Console-Table/README.md

 # Python-Console-Table

-A short python script for print data in the form of a table to the console.
+A short python script that can be used to write data to the console in the form of a table.